alfa-jpn/rails_rank/README.md

 |'id-3'| 8|

-after_table parameter when it execute counts every one hour.
+after_table will be called 3 times with the next parameter when table the time slot.

 |data_type|time|value|score|position|
 |:-------:|:--:|:---:|:---:|:------:|